leoboehm/data-science/tic-tac-toe/pseudocode.md

         [0,4,8], [2,4,6]
     ]

-    # 1. Try to win
+    # Try to win
     for each combo in winning_combinations:
         cells = values of board at combo positions if cells contain 2 of computer_symbol and 1 empty space: return position of empty space in combo

-    # 2. Try to block player's win
+    # Try to block player's win
     for each combo in winning_combinations:
         cells = values of board at combo positions if cells contain 2 of player_symbol and 1 empty space: return position of empty space in combo

-    # 3. Choose best strategic position
+    # Choose random position
-    if center position (index 4) is empty: return 4

-    for each corner in [0, 2, 6, 8]:
-        if board[corner] is empty:
-            return corner

-    for each side in [1, 3, 5, 7]:
-        if board[side] is empty:
-            return side
+    empty_positions = indices of board where cell == " "
+    return random choice from empty_positions
 ```

 ## Check for winner